-11. In accordance with IAAF procedures, the Athlete's ABP was submitted to a panel of experts for an initial review on an anonymous basis.
-The expert panel was comprised of three experts, prof. York Olaf Schumacher, prof. Giuseppe d'Onofrio, prof. Michel Audran (hereinafter referred to as "the Expert Panel"), who each in their own right possessed expert knowledge in the field of clinical haematology (diagnosis of blood pathological conditions), laboratory medicine, and haematology (assessment of quality control data, analytical and biological variability and instrument calibration) and sports medicine and exercise physiology.

-12. The Expert Panel examined the Athlete's ABP, which was identified with the code "BPR982Q26", and the identity of the Athlete was anonymised.
-The Expert Panel produced a joint expert opinion dated 15 February 2016, which reads as follows:
+- In accordance with IAAF procedures, the Athlete's ABP was submitted to a panel of experts 11. for an initial review on an anonymous basis.
+Such panel was comprised of three experts, prof. York Olaf Schumacher, prof. Giuseppe d'Onofrio, prof. Michel Audran (hereinafter referred to as "the Expert Panel"), who each in their own right possessed expert knowledge in the field of clinical haematology (diagnosis of blood pathological conditions), laboratory medicine, and haematology (assessment of quality control data, analytical and biological variability and instrument calibration) and sports medicine and exercise physiology. - The Expert Panel examined the Athlete's ABP, which was identified with the code 12.
+"BPG289I26", and the identity of the Athlete was anonymised.
+The Expert Panel produced a joint expert opinion dated 18 February 2016, which reads as follows:

-13. "Conc.: Evaluation of Blood Profile BPR982Q26 - Joint expert opinion
+"Conc.: Evaluation of Blood Profile PBG289I26 - Joint expert opinion